tslight/lazygit/README.md

 # SLACK OFF.
 BE A LAZY GIT.

-So far this only supports Gitlab, but hopefully it will support GitHub too soon...
+Run git commands or configuration on all projects or groups of an authenticated Gitlab user.

+So far only Gitlab is supported and the git commands - `clone`, `pull`, `fetch` & `status`.

+**Coming soon** - GitHub support & wider array of commands and configuration...

+## INSTALLATION

+Clone the repo, run `npm install` in the project root, to download dependancies, and then `npm link` to install as a CLI app called `lazygitlab`.

+**Coming soon** - official npm package...

+## CONFIGURATION

+Copy `config.example.json` to `config.json` and edit to your tastes.
+It should be fairly self explantatory...

+### TOKENS

-Firstly you need to generate a Gitlab Personal Access Token from [here](https://gitlab.com/profile/personal_access_tokens).
+Generate a Gitlab Personal Access Token from [here](https://gitlab.com/profile/personal_access_tokens).

-To authenicate to Gitlab copy `config.example.json` to `config.json` and add your Gitlab Personal Access Token.
+### DESTINATION

 To specify which directory you'd like to clone/update change the `destination` value in `config.json`.

+### EXAMPLE

 ```javascript
 {